svlad-90/DLT-Message-Analyzer/md/grouped_view/grouped_view.md

  - Messages

 The tested file was a quite small one, which contained system journal messages only from the dlt-daemon.
-Still even in that data-set we can see, that there were 19 same messages from dlt-daemon regarding sending log-level contexts.
+Still, even in that data-set, we can see, that there were 19 same messages from dlt-daemon regarding sending log-level contexts.
 And 10 deactivations of connection type 2.

-Together with that you can see which kind of message has taken which amount of payload.
+Together with that, you can see which kind of message has taken which amount of payload.
-That is quite important in case if you work within a system, which has a trace-spam cases, which should be addressed.
+That is quite important in case if you work within a system, which has trace-spam cases, which should be addressed.

 ----